helixge/BankOfGeorgia.IpayClient.Net/README.md

 - AUTOMATIC \
 - MANUAL \
 See this for more details https://api.bog.ge/docs/en/ipay/create-order \
+If the transaction was created using `MANUAL` capture method, it needs to be confirmed by calling this method. \
 \
-if the transaction was created using `MANUAL` capture method, it needs to be confirmed by calling this method. \
+This method encapsulates a [/api/v1/checkout/payment/{order_id}/pre-auth/completion](https://api.bog.ge/docs/en/ipay/pre-authorization).

+* **RefundAsync**
+Refund the transaction fully or partially \
 \
-This method encapsulates a [/api/v1/checkout/payment/{order_id}/pre-auth/completion](https://api.bog.ge/docs/en/ipay/pre-authorization).
+This method encapsulates a [/api/v1/checkout/refund](https://api.bog.ge/docs/en/ipay/refund).